Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Points/documentation.md

 * _output as mesh vertices_

-  * Sets whether the output primitives are as PointsPrimitives or PolyMesh vertices.
+  * Sets whether the output primitives are as [Points primitives](/concepts/GeneralConcepts/points.md) or [PolyMesh](/concepts/GeneralConcepts/polyMesh.md) vertices.

 ### Outputs